jennifer-hiller/cs50-final-project/readme.md

 like ("/like") adds or deletes records from the "likes" table and returns either a success message and the new number of likes, or an error message, which is handled as a javascript alert().

-delete ("/delete") deletes a record from the "tweets" table and returns either a success message, in which the javascript will remove the tweet, or an error message, which is handled by a javascript alert();
+delete ("/delete") deletes a record from the "tweets" table and returns either a success message, in which the javascript will remove the tweet, or an error message, which is handled by a javascript alert().
+One thing I found was that it violated a foreign key constraint, which is something I have encountered in my professional life.
+To get around it, I had to delete all records from the "likes" table that reference the tweet_id.

 All of the HTML forms use client-side validation, in addition to the server side validation.